aiidateam/aiida-core/docs/source/howto/plugins.rst

 ----------------

-Many tests require a full AiiDA environment to be set up before the test starts, e.g. some AiiDA data nodes. pytest has the concept of `fixtures`_ for encapsulating code you would like to run before a test starts.
+Many tests require a full AiiDA environment to be set up before the test starts, e.g. some AiiDA data nodes.
+The pytest library has the concept of `fixtures`_ for encapsulating code you would like to run before a test starts.
 AiiDA ships with a number of fixtures in :py:mod:`aiida.manage.tests.pytest_fixtures` that take care of setting up the test environment for you (for more details, see :ref:`topics:plugins:testfixtures`).

 In order to make these fixtures available to your tests, create a ``conftest.py`` (see also `pytest docs <conftest>`_) at the root level of your plugin package as follows::